LoganLarlham/BINP52_Omic_Analysis/Writing/Thesis_Draft2.typ

 === Early-Life Immune Priming Alters Microglia Trajectory

 LPS priming of microglia has been shown to influence their function both acutely and over extended periods following the initial insult @perry_microglial_2014.
 Unpublished data from members of our lab have demonstrated that LPS administration at postnatal day 9 alters the microglial response to amyloid pathology later in life.
 Changes were observed in the transcriptional levels of specific cytokines, and a microglial population not present in vehicle-treated mice was identified (@yang_lps_2023, preprint).
-These findings, combined with the well-established role of APOE in modulating microglial state and inflammatory signaling, motivated the present analysis to investigate how human APOE isoforms may interact with early-life immune priming to shape microglial phenotypes in the context of AD-related pathology.(should I add a sentence here saying why post-natal day 9?)
+These findings, combined with the well-established role of APOE in modulating microglial state and inflammatory signaling, motivated the present analysis to investigate how human APOE isoforms may interact with early-life immune priming to shape microglial phenotypes in the context of AD-related pathology.

 The data presented here provide additional evidence for the impact of APOE genotype on microglial phenotypes and the modulatory effect of LPS priming.
 As expected, a majority of microglia in non-disease (WT) mice were assigned to the homeostatic cluster, with near-zero representation in the disease-associated transcriptomic profiles.
 In contrast, FAD mice exhibited a substantial shift, with large proportions of their microglial populations classified into disease-associated clusters and a corresponding reduction in homeostatic cells.
 An increased proportion of microglia in the DAM cluster was observed in E4FAD mice compared to their E3FAD counterparts, consistent with previous studies using mice expressing human APOE alleles.

 === Genotype-Specific Modulation of Inflammatory Signal

 The analysis shows a genotype-specific priming effect on the expression of particular cytokines and inflammatory genes, primarily those in the canonical NF-κB signaling pathway.
 In mice treated with LPS, a downregulation of these genes was observed specifically in E4FAD animals, while an upregulation was seen in the LPS-treated E3FAD group (Fig. 3).
 The genes associated with these pathways were not expressed uniformly across the microglial population, indicating that the observed transcriptional changes were not global but instead reflect the behavior of a specific microglial subset.
 This subset, identified as the Cytokine Response cluster, was not present in non-disease mice, indicating that its emergence is dependent on amyloid pathology.
 Cluster-level analysis suggests that the observed pathway-level effect in E4FAD mice treated with LPS is driven by a reduction in the proportion of microglia occupying this state.

+To determine whether these APOE- and treatment-specific transcriptional signatures translate to protein abundance, we performed LC–MS/MS–based proteomics on the matching cortex samples.
+PCA of LFQ intensities separated samples by APOE genotype but not by LPS treatment, and limma analysis revealed no individual proteins with FDR < 0.05.
+Nonetheless, pathway enrichment on the fold-change values identified the TNF-NF-κB signalling cascade as significantly upregulated in E3FAD + LPS (FDR < 0.05) and trending down in E4FAD + LPS (interaction FDR < 0.25), mirroring the observed transcriptomic pattern between genotypes.

 === Contextualizing the Cytokine Response Cluster